 2nd Tonbridge (Parish Church) Scout Group

-The scarf is claret and gold, and has a Bishop’s Cross badge which recognizes that the Group is part of Tonbridge Parish Church and in memory of the Group Chairman from 1946, Russell White, who became the first Bishop of Tonbridge in 1959.
+The scarf is claret and gold, and has a Bishop’s Cross badge which recognizes that the Group is closely associated with Tonbridge Parish Church and in memory of the Group Chairman from 1946, Russell White, who became the first Bishop of Tonbridge in 1959.

 At first, the Group met in The Parish Room (now Hermitage Court) in East Street and occasionally in St. Saviour’s Hall (later used by the Red Cross) in Elm Lane just off Shipbourne Road.
 The Group had a band and led parades regularly.
-In 1928 the Group acquired a World War 1 Army hut for £100 and erected it on a site in Cannon Lane where Darby’s is today, opposite B&Q. The area was undeveloped countryside and the hut was reached by a narrow rural lane.
-After World War 2 the hut was moved to a site in The Ridgeway.
+In 1928 the Group acquired a World War 1 Army hut for £100 and erected it on a site in Cannon Lane where McDonald’s is today.
+The area was undeveloped countryside and the hut was reached by a narrow rural lane.
+After World War 2 the hut was moved to its current site on The Ridgeway.

 For those of you who have never been inside the building, it comprises meeting rooms upstairs, a kitchen, toilets, a hall large enough for a badminton court, a garage, a large store for equipment, a car park and a small paddock at the rear.
-The Group also owns a small plot of land across the road where it stores various items.
-Since renovation, the Headquarters is used not only by the Scout Group but also by other local community groups.
-At its height in the nineteen eighties the Scout Group had nearly 200 boys and girls from age 6 to 21 years.
-Now, in the 21st Century, changes in social attitudes and expectations has led to a decline in membership in some parts of the UK including Kent, but Scouting still has some 25 million members in 200 countries a well as a healthy attendance across all sections at the 2nd.
-The Scouting Movement in the UK has adapted its structure and programmed to meet the challenge of these changes.
+The Headquarters is used not only by the Scout Group but also by other local community groups.

 Scouting continues to provide an enjoyable, attractive and worthwhile scheme of training, which aims to help young people in their personal development and become responsible citizens.
-Today the Group’s team of dedicated Leaders, Helpers and Supporters continue to provide Scouting for a Beaver Colony (6 – 8 yrs), two Cub Packs (8 – 10.5 yrs), a Scout Troop (10.5 14 yrs) and an Explorer Unit (14 to 18 yrs).
+Today the Group’s team of dedicated Leaders, Helpers and Supporters continue to provide Scouting for two Beaver Colonies (6 – 8 yrs), a Cub Pack (8 – 10.5 yrs) and a Scout Troop (10.5 – 14 yrs).

-If you would like to be part of this success story as a Leader, Helper or Supporter please contact Assistant Group Scout Leader Ted Jones Tel 01732 355764, Chairman Peter Burgess Tel.
-01732 350651 for more information or complete the joining form.
+If you would like to be part of this success story as a Leader, Helper or Supporter please email email@example.com to discuss the many ways in which you could get involved.